JonPSmith/Net.DistributedFileStoreCache/README.md

 This repo contains the Net.DistributedFileStoreCache library provides a .NET distributed cache that has two excellent features

 - It can get cache values blistering fast – it only takes ~25 ns. to Get one entry in a cache containing 10,000 entries.
-- It uses a json file as the shared resource, which makes it really easy to setup an you don't setup / pay for a database for your cache.
+- It uses a json file as the shared resource which makes it really easy to setup, and you don't need to setup / pay for a database for your cache.

 The main downsides is its slower than the database-bases distributed cache libraries when updating the cache values.
 See [[Performance figures]] for more information.